Understand the entry requirements

 All applicants need to meet Deakin’s English language requirements – to the level necessary for their course.
 International English Language Testing System (IELTS) requirements are displayed on each course's page.

-For the most up-to-date English language requirements, please read the Schedule A - English Language Criteria for Deakin Coursework Programs PDF on the Deakin University Policy Library.
+For the most up-to-date English language requirements, please visit the English Language Admission Criteria procedure.

 When you apply to Deakin, it’s important to attach all requested supporting documentation, otherwise your application could be delayed or disallowed.

-Remember, most documents need to be certified before you proivde them, so give yourself plenty of time to get organised.
+Remember, most documents need to be certified before you provide them, so give yourself plenty of time to get organised.

 Examples of certified copies you’ll need include: